 INTRODUCING OUR STAFF . . .

-The Garfield Center for the Arts at the Prince Theatre has six paid staff positions – two full-time and five part-time.
+The Garfield Center for the Arts at the Prince Theatre has five staff positions – one full-time and four part-time.
 This team is responsible for providing the organizational infrastructure required to run the theatre and to support all program initiatives.
 It also supports the Board of Trustees and manages the cadre of actors and program volunteers whose contributions make the center what it is today.

 KATHRYN BURSICK, Managing Director

+Kate is the chief administrative officer.
 Her key roles include financial management and general administration, as well as supporting the Board of Trustees, fundraising, communications and marketing, community relations, and facilities and personnel management.
-A resident of Kent County since 2007, she most recently served as the Assistant Director of the Rose O’Neill Literary House at Washington College, where she oversaw daily operations, the cadre of student workers and interns, and coordinated literary events including readings and residencies and cultural programming such as dance/drama troupes and exhibits for the student body and Chestertown community.
-She also served as the Assistant Editor of the Literary House Press, overseeing the antique print shop studio, and assisted in managing student publications on campus.
+A resident of Kent County since 2007, she most recently served as the Assistant Director of the Rose O’Neill Literary House at Washington College, where she coordinated literary events and cultural programming for the student body and Chestertown community and served as the assistant editor of the Literary House Press.
 She was a founder of the Chestertown Book Festival and served as its board president in 2009 and 2010.
 She holds Bachelor of Arts and Master of Arts degrees in English literature from Franklin & Marshall College and Washington College.
-Email: email@example.com

 ANDY GODDARD, Event Coordinator